If it were up to borrowers, it’d be easy to get a loan with no collateral or money down. Unfortunately, that isn’t the way it works.

 Why Making a Down Payment on a Commercial Loan Matters

 If you’ve ever applied for a personal or commercial loan, you know that lenders generally ask you to provide a significant down payment or some other type of collateral.

-While you may still be concerned about lending them the money, they’re related to you.
-Small business owners are just people that walk into a lender’s office and try to convince them that they’re reliable enough to be loaned thousands of dollars.
-Your banker won’t be at family reunions asking for their money, so they’ll have to find another way to lessen their risk.
+Now think about small business owners walking into a bank to convince lenders they’re reliable enough to be loaned thousands of dollars.
+Banker won’t be at family reunions asking for their money, right?
+Clearly, they have to find another way to reduce the financial risk.

 How Lenders Determine Down Payments

 Obtaining a business loan with no money down can prove difficult because it doesn’t offer a lender as much protection on their investment.
 Even borrowers with the best credentials are asked to contribute cash to secure financing.

 How much of a down payment you need for a business loan will rely on a few factors: